Skip to Content

 Understanding and Preventing Subterranean Termites in Idaho

 Subterranean termites live in large colonies underground.
-They rely on constant moisture to survive and travel through protected mud tunnels to reach wood and other cellulose based materials above ground.
+They rely on consistent moisture to survive and travel through protected mud tunnels to reach wood and other cellulose-based materials above ground.

 Workers

-• The most numerous members of the colony.
-They gather food, repair tunnels, and feed the other castes.
+• The most numerous caste.
+They gather food, build/repair tunnels, and feed the rest of the colony.

 Soldiers

-• Termites with enlarged jaws that defend the colony.
+• Defenders with enlarged jaws that protect the colony from threats like ants.

-Termites can remain hidden for years, but several early indicators can help you spot activity before major damage occurs.
+Termites can remain hidden for years, but these indicators often show up before major repairs are needed:

-• Thin, dirt covered tunnels running up foundation walls, inside crawl spaces, or along framing.
-These tubes protect termites from dry air and predators.
+• Thin, dirt-covered “tunnels” running up foundation walls, stem walls, inside crawlspaces, or along framing.

 • Wood that sounds hollow when tapped